turgut-baba/chat-app/README.md

 # Getting Started with InterviewMQ and InterviewLIB

 Welcome to InterviewMQ/LIB, a Python library and server with two parts:
-An optional abstraction library caleld InterviewLIB that help write consumer and producer microservices and a message queue server called InterviewMQ.
+An optional abstraction library caleld InterviewLIB that helps you write consumer and producer microservices, and a message queue server called InterviewMQ.
 This guide will help you get started quickly and effectively.

 ---